brianprost/HyperBook/plan/final_report.md

 ### Purpose Statement

 The HyperBook Application provides customers with the ability to book a trip using the Hyperloop travel service.
-Each trip is made up of a source and destination city that the customer will travel on during a chosen time slot.
-When the customer selects a particular trip, they can provide payment details to pay and reserve their travel plans.
+Each trip is made up of a source and destination city that the customer will travel to during a chosen time slot.
+When the customer selects a particular trip, they can provide payment details to pay for and reserve their travel plans.
 Once completed, the user can access their saved trips to get more details about it.

 ### Roles and Contributions